voxpupuli-archive/puppet-bacula/README.md

 Whether to use [Bacula TLS - Communications Encryption](http://www.bacula.org/en/dev-manual/main/main/Bacula_TLS_Communications.html).

+# Custom FileSets

+## `bacula::director::fileset` Parameters

+### ensure

+Ensure the file is present or absent.
+The only valid values are `file` or `absent`.
+Defaults to `file`.

+### exclude_files

+An array of strings consisting of one file or directory name per entry.
+Directory names should be specified without a trailing slash with Unix path notation.

+### include_files

+**Required**: An array of strings consisting of one file or directory name per entry.
+Directory names should be specified without a trailing slash with Unix path notation.

+# Custom Director configuration

+For the highly likely case (given Bacula's complexity) where more complex configuration is needed you can include a file of additional configurations from your own modules.

+## `bacula::director::custom_config` Parameters

+### ensure

+Ensure the file is present or absent.
+The only valid values are `file` or `absent`.
+Defaults to `file`.

+### content

+String containing the content for the configuration file.
+Usually supplied with a template.

+### source

+The source location of the configuration file to deploy in `bacula-dir.d`.

 # Clients

 To back up clients on your network, you need to tell the director about them.